totalspectrum/spin2cpp/doc/basic.md

 ```
 Included files are searched for first in the same directory as the file that contains the `#include`.
 If they are not found there, then they are searched for in any directories specified by a `-I` or `-L` option on the command line.
 If the environment variable `FLEXCC_INCLUDE` is defined, that gives a directory to be searched after command line options.
 Finally the path `../include` relative to the fastspin executable binary is checked.

+#### PRAGMA

+Provide a compiler hint.
+This is unimplemented for now, and silently ignored.

 #### WARN

 `#warn` prints a warning message; otherwise it is similar to `#error`.